 AVERAGE SAT SCORE

-Average SAT score is a great tool to determine many things.
-An average SAT score helps you to judge your performance with respect to others.
-It helps you to know the general behavior of students in the exam, the annual trend of results etc. It is a single figure that gives the overall view of the SAT result.
-Also on a personal level, you can compare your performance in relation to a section by comparing the average SAT score of different sections.
-Average SAT score also helps you to know your chances of getting admission in colleges.
+Average score is a great tool to determine many things.
+It helps you to judge your performance with respect to others and also to know the general behavior of students in the exam, the annual trend of results etc. It is a single figure that gives the overall view of the result.
+Also on a personal level, you can compare your performance in relation to a section by comparing the scores of different sections.
+It also helps you to know your chances of getting admission in colleges.

 UNDERSTANDING THE SAT SCORE